brentonlian/racialWealthGap/README.md

 This Python based Demographic Map Builder allows users to view income disparities by state and demographic in the United States.

 ## Features
--Interactive map generation with Folium and GeoPandas.
+-Interactive map generation with Folium and GeoPandas.\
--Tooltips on hover for each state.
+-Tooltips on hover for each state.\
--Multiple demographic categories.
+-Multiple demographic categories.\
--User friendly Tkinter GUI and HTML map.
+-User friendly Tkinter GUI and HTML map.\
--Color coded map
+-Color coded map.\
 -Statistics for highest and lowest income and the corresponding state.

 ## Requirements
--Python 3
+-Python 3\
--pandas
+-pandas\
--geopandas
+-geopandas\
--folium
+-folium\
--branca
+-branca\
 -tkinter

 ## Installaion